Lactium® (Alpha-Casozepine Milk Peptide)

 Faster stress recovery (autonomic)

-Messaoudi 2005 demonstrated FASTER autonomic recovery (BP, HR) after stressors.
-Mechanism: GABA-A modulation reduces sympathetic nervous system activation duration.
-Practical benefit: faster physiological return to baseline after stressful events.
+Faster autonomic recovery (BP, HR) after stressors has been demonstrated.
+Mechanism: GABA-A modulation reduces the duration of sympathetic nervous system activation.
+The practical benefit is faster physiological return to baseline after stressful events.

 4